BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 This ensures that BigPanda’s Event Enrichment Engine has access to all the needed information for cross-domain enrichment.

 BigPanda’s Event Enrichment Engine now enriches the ingested alerts by manipulating contextual data that’s buried in the incoming alert stream, and by adding new topological and operational data collected from the other sources and tools.
-This is done through user-defined enrichment logic that can perform millions of enrichment actions every day – allowing you to scale your operations as needed.
+You can use user-defined enrichment logic to perform millions of actions each day.
+This helps you scale your operations as needed.

 Composition

-It also supports advanced enrichment use-cases, such as user-defined ordering of enrichment logic, powerful configuration APIs and more.
+It also supports advanced enrichment use cases.
+This includes user-defined ordering of enrichment logic and powerful configuration APIs, among other features.

 Rule-Reordering

 Post-enrichment, enriched alerts are passed on to BigPanda’s OBML which leverages the added context to correlate the alerts into high-quality incidents, reducing IT noise by over 95%.
 BigPanda’s OBML also uses the enriched data to surface probable root cause – including root cause changes.
-Finally, the enrichment data inside incidents is used to trigger workflow automations to help manage and remediate the incident.
+Finally, the enrichment data within incidents is used to trigger workflow automations, helping to manage and remediate the incident.

 As you can see, enrichment in general, and BigPanda’s Event Enrichment Engine in particular, has a significant impact on the entire incident management lifecycle, shortening, enhancing and/or increasing the quality of data in each stage, so that, human IT Ops teams are able to detect and resolve incidents and outages faster than ever before.
 In other words, AIOps can’t succeed without enrichment.
 It truly is the secret ingredient of successful AIOps.